sufyaan-ahmed/Learn-HTML-CSS/README.md

 # Learn-Typescript
-This course will help you learning "typescript" easily.
+This course will help you learning "Front-end" web-dev easily with HTML & CSS.